Tusharnakhate18/News_Article_NLP/README.md

 # News Article Summary App
 ## Overview
-The News Article Summary App is a Streamlit web application designed to fetch news articles from a given URL, summarize the content of the articles using BART (Bidirectional and Auto-Regressive Transformers) model, and perform sentiment analysis on the summarized text.
+The News Article Summary App is a Streamlit web application designed to fetch news articles from a given URL, summarize the content of the articles using BART (Bidirectional and Auto-Regressive Transformers) model, and perform analysis on the summarized text.
 The application also provides text classification based on trending keywords to identify whether an article is considered "hot" or not.

 ## Features
 - **Fetch News:** Users can input a URL to fetch news articles from various sources.